 - Appropriate arrangements must be made for continuity of supply when a patient is required to continue to take an unlicensed medicine after their discharge from hospital (see Policy for more details).

-- The full policy together with the appropriate forms and some frequently asked questions can be found within the medicines policies section of the GGC Medicines website at www.ggcmedicines.org.uk
+- The full policy together with the appropriate forms can be found within the medicines policies section of the GGC Medicines website at www.ggcmedicines.org.uk